ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 # How to access empirical data in the project
 The built-in MCP server gives you several options to retrieve empirical data:
 - Looking at the code tree and retrieving coded segments for relevant codes.
 If you find relevant codes, exploring them should usually be your first step so that you understand what has already been done and what the user finds relevant regarding a particular topic.
 Keep in mind that coding of the empirical data may still be incomplete.
 - Semantic search allows you to retrieve potentially relevant passages from the whole corpus.
 It uses sentence-encoder embeddings, so you can search for semantic similarity on the level of words and full sentences.
-For semantic search, prefer multiple focused queries instead of one long keyword bag.
-- Semantic search supports multiple queries in one call by repeating the query parameter.
+- When using semantic search, create a small set of focused query phrases that represent different facets of the same phenomenon (for example 3-8 complementary queries).
+This usually improves retrieval quality.
+You can combine multiple queries in one call by repeating the query parameter.
 Example URI: `qualcoder://vector/search?q=facet%20one&q=facet%20two&q=facet%20three`.
+Results that hit more than one of these queries will be ranked higher.
 - For semantic search, you can limit retrieval to selected documents via `file_ids` and you can request only *new* passages by setting `exclude_cids` (code ids that must not already overlap with the returned text chunk).
-- When using semantic search, create a small set of focused query phrases that represent different facets of the same phenomenon (for example 3-8 complementary queries).
-This usually improves retrieval quality.
 - BM25 search is a lexical full-text search over text chunks.
 It works well for topic-focused keyword search, combinations of relevant terms, and cases where exact wording matters more than semantic similarity.
 - BM25 search also supports multiple queries in one call by repeating the query parameter.
 Example URI: `qualcoder://search/bm25?q=facet%20one&q=facet%20two`.
 - For BM25 search, you can also use `file_ids` to restrict the search to selected documents and `exclude_cids` to retrieve only passages that do not overlap with already coded segments for those codes.